Skip to Content

 September and May are the most popular months on the Portuguese Camino.
 Good weather for walking is one of the reasons.
 It’s warm and sunny but not too hot.
 It’s not the peak holiday season so flights and hotels are usually cheaper than in the summer but expect to see a lot of pilgrims on the Camino.
 It’s better to book accommodation and luggage transfer in advance.

-If you want to have good weather and fewer people, the second half of April, the end of September, and the first two weeks of October are the best months to walk the Camino.
+If you want to have good weather and fewer people, the end of September, and the first two weeks of October are the best months to walk the Camino.
+In 2024 I walked the Litoral Way end of October beginning of November and surprisingly had the most amazing weather and very few people.

 June is the beginning of the summer season; the weather is good and there are fewer people on the route compared to May and September.

-Winter months are not the best for walking in that part of Portugal and Spain it gets cold and rainy, and some albergues are closed.
+Winter months are not the best for walking in Northern Portugal and Spain it gets cold, rainy, and windy, and some albergues are closed.

-What is the accommodation like on the Portuguese Camino?
+What is the accommodation like on the route?

 Albergue is a special hostel for pilgrims with dormitories and shared facilities don’t expect any luxury.